What’s the best nakiri knife?

 - Looks great

 Here is another good knife from Yoshihiro brand.
-This damascus style nakiri also uses VG-10 stainless steel like the Tojiro DP above.
+This damascus style nakiri also uses VG-10 stainless like the Iseya knife above.
 It has hardness rating of HRC 60, and offers great cutting performance while being easy to maintain.

 The traditional Japanese style handle is made of lightweight Ambrosia wood and looks great.